baodainguyen/react-gameportal/README.md

 # react-gameportal version 1.0.0

 ## Check latest npm version
-If you want to update latest:
+If you want to update the latest:
 ```
 npm install -g npm@latest
 ```